Maahsome/ktrouble/README.md

 - [ ] KT-18:  Add command line parameters to the launch command
 - [ ] KT-25:  Add a push command to push items that are not marked as "excludeFromShare"
 - [ ] KT-26:  Add a status command that will compare your local config.yaml definitions with the upstream source
-- [ ] KT-28:  Add set gituser, set gittokenvar, and set gittoken to facilitate setting these config.yaml settings for interation with git

 ### Done